wayn-r/lovelace-lcars-card/flattened_codebase.md

       return null; // No anchor compensation needed
     }

+    // Filter out translation effects - slides are intended to move the element
+    // and should not be compensated.
+Only geometric changes (scale, rotation) need compensation. const geometricEffects = transformEffects.filter(effect => effect.type !== 'translate');

+    if (geometricEffects.length === 0) {
+      return null; // No geometric effects to compensate }

-    // Calculate how much the element's anchor point will move due to its own transformation const ownAnchorPoint = anchorConfig.anchorPoint || 'topLeft';
+    // Calculate how much the element's anchor point will move due to its geometric transformations const ownAnchorPoint = anchorConfig.anchorPoint || 'topLeft';
     const anchorDisplacement = this._calculateAnchorDisplacement(
       element,
       ownAnchorPoint,
-      transformEffects
-    );
+      geometricEffects // Only geometric effects, not translations );

     if (anchorDisplacement.x === 0 && anchorDisplacement.y === 0) {